wejgaard/Holonforth-DOS/README.md

+# HolonForth - a Forth IDE inspired by Smalltalk

 ### Hosts and Targets
 The Holonforth IDE's are cross-development systems.
-We use the Host/Target concept usually applied to embedded systems.
+Using the Host/Target concept usually applied to embedded systems.
-The IDE is the host that develops into a target application - via an umbilical (tethered) connection.
+The host develops into the target application via an umbilical (tethered) connection.

 A Holonforth-DOS system is a *host* in application development.
 But the systems have themselves been developed as *targets* of Holon86 - including Holon86 itself (since the day when Holonforth was on its own).